Privacy guidePrivate Email Alias

 A private email alias is a forwarding address minted on your behalf — for example m4-quiet-lake@emailalias.io — that you give to a website instead of your real address.
 Mail sent to the alias is forwarded to your real inbox, but the website only ever sees the alias.
 Your real address never crosses the wire.

-• The provider doesn't read your forwarded mail.
+Provider doesn't read your forwarded mail

-• The provider doesn't sell your address or activity to anyone.
+Provider doesn't sell your address or activity

 Most providers tick the first box; far fewer document the next three.
+That gap is what this page is for.

 Four pillars